arangodb/docs/3.7/architecture-deployment-modes-cluster-architecture.md

 ### How to use the OneShard feature?

-The OneShard feature is enabled by default if you use ArangoDB Enterprise Edition and if the database is sharded as `"single"`.
+The OneShard feature is enabled by default if you use the ArangoDB Enterprise Edition and if the database is sharded as `"single"`.
 In this case the optimizer rule `cluster-one-shard` is applied automatically.
 There are two ways to achieve this: